 1. Season shrimp with salt, pepper, dried thyme, and 1 clove garlic minced or ½ tsp. jarred minced garlic.
 Set aside and refrigerate until needed.

 2. Heat a heavy large pot to medium-high on the stove.
 Add the olive oil.
 Then add onion, bell peppers, and celery and stir-fry until golden brown.
 Sprinkle in flour and stir.
-Continue to cook for about 5 more minutes until this mixture is lightly browned.
+Continue to cook for a couple of minutes until this mixture is lightly browned.
 Add ketchup, hot paprika, cayenne, and the rest of the garlic.
 Cook and stir for another minute, then add tomatoes and sausage cooking for a couple of more minutes.
 Sprinkle generously with salt and pepper.

 3. Stir in broth and beer.
 Reduce heat to medium and cook for about 25 minutes.

 4. Add okra and cook for about 5 more minutes.
 Then add shrimp and heat until shrimp curls and turns white.

 5. Scoop rice into bowls then add gumbo.
 Enjoy!